$\mathcal{U}$-bootstrap percolation: critical probability, exponential decay and applications: Critical densities

 \section{Critical densities}

-In this section, after some short preparatory work of establishing basic properties of critical densities, we prove a characterisation of $\qct$ by them which can be viewed as the most central result of the paper.
+In this section, after some short preparatory work of establishing basic properties of critical densities, we characterise $\qct$ in terms of them, which can be viewed as the most central result of the paper.